mlabbe/nativefiledialog/docs/submitting_pull_requests.md

 - **Do not change the externally facing API**.
 NFD needs to maintain ABI compatibility.

+## Submitting Cloud Autobuild systems ##

+I have received a few pull requests for Travis and AppVeyor-based autobuilding which I have not accepted.
+NativeFileDialog is officially covered by my private BuildBot network which supports all three target OSes, both CPU architectures and four compilers.
+I take the view that having a redundant, lesser autobuild system does not improve coverage: it gives a false positive when partial building succeeds.
+Please do not invest time into cloud-based building with the hope of a pull request being accepted.

 ## Contact Me ##

 Despite all of the "do nots" above, I am happy to recieve new pull requests!
 If you have any questions about style, or what I would need to accept your specific request, please contact me ahead of submitting the pull request by opening an issue on Github with your question.
 I will do my best to answer you.